How to Keep Rabbits Away from Plants?

 What natural remedies can deter rabbits from my garden?

 Another option is to sprinkle cayenne pepper or garlic powder around the perimeter of your garden, as rabbits dislike the strong smell of these spices.
+You can also try planting a border of prickly plants, such as holly or rose bushes, to discourage rabbits from entering your garden.

 What are effective rabbit repellents safe for use around pets?